-- Art Videos - Please do your best to have your Art Videos completed and in the drop box as close to the start of lab as possible.
-We'll start watching the Art Videos around 10 AM.
+- Art Videos - Please do your best to have your Art Videos completed and in the drop box as close to the start of next week's lab as possible.
+We'll start watching them around 10 AM.

 We'll review as many as possible in lab this week.
 (Next week in lecture

 - Storytelling Projects - Finished scripts are due next week.
 This is a group grade.
 I'd like either a 2-column script or a drama script with key sequences storyboarded.
 Please turn in via Oncourse.
 Feel free to share your stories/treatments with me if you want advice.
 You'll shoot these the week after next.

 - Get real actors!

 - Everyone in a group is expected to edit their own version.
 You can make a case for sharing an edit if you have a plan that provides everyone with activities and input to the final edit.

 - Shovel Ready example: http://www.youtube.com/watch?v=ElbbUUN7A7o

 - Final Projects - I'd like to meet with each of you regarding your final project in the near future.
 Your final pre-production work is due in two weeks.

 - Your Final Project is worth 65 points: